mthorin/cs260-startup/README.md

 - **login** - Saves username for use on future pages
 - **database** - Game information and current game status saved in local storage
-- **WebSocket** - setInterval function periodically sends a random message from the "opponent".
+- **WebSocket** - setInterval function periodically checks for a move from the opponent.
 This will be replaced with WebSocket later.
 - **Application logic** - First turn of the game is fully playable.